expo/expo/docs/versions/v30.0.0/workflow/configuration.md

       Don't use "permissions" to use the default list.

-      Set "permissions" to [] to use ONLY the MINIMUM necessary permissions.
+      Set "permissions" to [] to use ONLY the following MINIMUM necessary permissions:

+      •	receive data from Internet
+      •	view network connections
+      •	full network access
+      •	change your audio settings
+      •	draw over other apps
+      •	prevent device from sleeping
+      •	view network connections
+      •	full network access
+      •	change your audio settings
+      •	draw over other apps
+      •	prevent device from sleeping

+      Note: these do not require privacy policy when uploading to Google Play Store.

     */
     "permissions": [
       "ACCESS_COARSE_LOCATION",